 If the mechanisms of the machine are visible, they can play a similar role.

 Chapters 6 and 7 of (Sloman, 1978) extended these ideas, including blurring the distinction between the environment and its inhabitants.
+See also (Sloman, 2002).

 The Popeye Project